 Specific conditions Expected EU contribution per project The EuroHPC JU estimates that an EU and Participating State contribution of between EUR 1.00 and 2.50 million would allow these outcomes to be addressed appropriately.
-Nonetheless, this does not preclude

-In addition, as the actions implemented by the CoE might address real time critical applications during emergency situations using dedicated supercomputing resources (meant to, for example, save lives by promptly forecasting and mitigating the impacts triggered by pandemics) the EU needs to avoid a situation of technological dependency on a non-EU source for close-to-market critical technologies.
-Therefore, participation is limited to legal entities established in Member States and legal entities established in countries associated to Horizon Europe that are members of the EuroHPC Joint Undertaking.
-Proposals including entities established in countries outside the scope specified in the call/topic/action will be ineligible.
-Applicants should upload the completed Documents template regarding the codes and use cases.
+Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
+Indicative budget The total indicative budget for the topic is EUR 5.00 million.
+Type of Action HORIZON EUROPE Research and Innovation Actions Admissibility conditions The page limit of the application is 70 pages.
+Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: In order to achieve the expected outcomes, and safeguard the Union's strategic assets, interests, autonomy, and security, it is important to avoid a situation of technological dependency on a non-EU source, in a global context that requires the EU to take action to build on its strengths, and to carefully assess and address any strategic weaknesses, vulnerabilities and high-risk dependencies which put at risk the attainment of its ambitions.
+Moreover, the HPC Applications Centres of Excellence (CoEs) will cover advances of targeted HPC applications towards highly scalable, optimised flagship codes and exascale performance, which are highly sensitive from a security and digital autonomy perspective, as they are part of Europe's critical European HPC infrastructure and ecosystem whereby their integrity, resilience and security have to be duly safeguarded from cyber-attacks and other security threats, and given their key role in the functioning of EU's data infrastructures and, given the potential sensitivity of the data processed (including for instance drug discovery testing and/or nuclear research simulations) In addition, as the actions implemented by the CoE might address real time critical applications during emergency situations using dedicated supercomputing resources (meant to, for example, save lives by promptly forecasting and mitigating the impacts triggered by pandemics) the EU needs to avoid a situation of technological dependency on a non-EU source for close-to-market critical technologies.
+Therefore, participation is limited to legal entities established in Member States and legal entities established in countries associated to Horizon Europe that are members of the EuroHPC Undertaking.
+Joint Proposals including entities established in countries outside the scope specified in the call/topic/action will be ineligible.
+Documents Applicants should upload the completed template regarding the codes and use cases.
 Legal and financial set-up of the Grant As an exception from General Annex G of the Agreements Horizon Europe Work Programme, the EUfunding rate for eligible costs in grants awarded by the JU for this topic will be up to 50% of the eligible costs.
-In case a Participating State decided to entrust the EuroHPC Joint Undertaking management of its national contributions, this funding rate will be increased by the additional national funding rate for the eligible entities of this country.
-Beneficiaries will be subject to the following additional dissemination obligations: - Dissemination of training activities in collaboration with linked grants and relevant
+In case a Participating State decided to entrust the EuroHPC Joint Undertaking with the management of its national contributions, this funding rate will be increased by the additional national funding rate for the eligible entities of this country.

+Beneficiaries will be subject to the following additional dissemination obligations:

-Coordination and Support Actions as a coordinated training programme
+- Dissemination of training activities in collaboration with linked grants and relevant Coordination and Support Actions as a coordinated training programme